2i2c-org/roadmap/README.md

 ## Structure

-- `scripts/` - Scripts to scrape the project board above for platform initiatives on our roadmap, and save them in a way that Jupyter Book can display.
 - `docs/` - A Jupyter Book site that uses the output of `scripts/` to share roadmap items in a helpful way.
 It has a landing page that lists all of our roadmap items, and a dedicated page for each roadmap item that we can reference, with a link back to the GitHub issue.

 ## Workflow